 - Beckenham Junction station is a 10–15-minute walk to the park (entering via Beckenham Place Park gate).
 This station has trams as well as trains to/from London Bridge, Victoria, Orpington, Lewisham and all the calling points in between.

-- Has several disabled bays for blue badge holders
+- six disabled bays reserved for blue badge holders.

-Parking is no longer permitted outside the mansion, except by prior arrangement for events associated with the mansion.
+Parking outside the Mansion is not permitted, except by prior arrangement for events associated with the Mansion.

 There are parking restrictions in place on Beckenham Hill Road and surrounding areas.
 Please be considerate of local residents if you park in the area surrounding the park.

 How to pay

 The park and pay operates every day, 8am–5pm.
 The tariff is CO2 emissions based.
 The car park operates a cashless system through a website, app or telephone number.
 More information about the new car parking tariff system can be found on the Beckenham Place Park website.